EliAndrewC/l7r/setting/l7r.md

 Second, if the PCs ask specifically for a breakdown of the casualties, e.g. who was killed at each location, they may discover that of the ~80 peasants who were killed, ~40 were mercenaries guarding the merchants, ~20 were killed while breaking into the merchants' houses to take their money, and ~20 were killed in the riots afterwards.
 This 2:1 of mercenaries to rioters being killed at each location is extremely suspicious, since one would expect highly trained and well-armed fighters to make a better showing of themselves, even while outnumbered.

 These riots were caused by Hiroru's ninja at his direction.
 Not only did they spread the rumors, he had men at each location who were told to instigate violence if they thought they could get away with it.
 In these cases, his men maneuvered to the front of the crowd and when the time came, they used hidden knives to stab the guards trying to keep the crowd at bay, and rushed inside to help take out anyone inside who might be strong enough to repel the rioters.
-PCs with good investigation rolls who think to ask about the bodies of the dead before they're cremated may discover that several guards were expertly stabbed to death with extremely sharp killing weapons, which is not something that you'd expect from angry mob.
+PCs with good investigation rolls who think to ask about the bodies of the dead before they're cremated may discover that several guards were expertly stabbed to death with extremely sharp killing weapons, which is not something that you'd expect from an angry mob.

 Once again, there's not much that the PCs could actually do to get to the bottom of what happened, but they still might get an inkling of what's going on, and this will at least foreshadow coming events.